phopley/pan_tilt/README.md

   Subscribes `servo_msgs/pan_tilt` with the pan and tilt demands for the second pan/tilt device.

 * `servo`:
   Publishes `servo_msgs/servo_array` with the index of the servo (0-3) and the demand angle for the servo.
+This topic is latched.

 Parameters: